Best Jobs for Graduates With a Psychology Degree

-Career Options for Psych Graduates to Consider
+Career Options for Psych Majors to Consider

 Psychology majors typically develop a keen understanding of human behavior, motivations, emotions, and thought patterns.
 Most psychology majors have strong verbal, writing, and presentation skills.
 They have the ability to read people and interact in effective and strategic ways.

 Most colleges now take a scientific approach to psychology, so majors learn how to apply the scientific method to assess variables.
 They can use quantitative skills and software to analyze data.

 Your individual skills, interests, and values should be the final determinants of what jobs are right for you, but here are some options to consider that draw upon the psychology major.

 Guidance counselors work with students, teachers, and families to help them plan their education and overcome any obstacles interfering with their learning.
 The psychology major provides a solid foundation in theories of learning, cognitive development, and motivation that serve school counselors well.